-The Rainforest Alliance and Fairtrade International are non-profit organizations that share similar missions and goals but differ in their focus and approach.
+The Rainforest Alliance and Fairtrade International are non-profit organizations that share similar goals but differ in their focus and approach.
 Both organizations believe in the urgent need to transform agricultural practices—and both believe that certification, through credible systems such as ours, can accelerate that transformation.
 Both are committed to tackling unsustainable production and market practices.

 We also share a commitment to high standards in our work, which is why we are both members of ISEAL, the global association for social and environmental standards that works with companies, non-profit organizations, and governments to support the use of voluntary standards.
 Both the Rainforest Alliance and Fairtrade are also founding members of the Global Living Wage Coalition and the Living Income Community of Practice.

 Both Rainforest Alliance and Fairtrade certification programs include requirements on the three pillars of sustainability–social, environmental, and economic.
 However, each has a different approach to implementation.